eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 The ``Publisher.cpp`` contains the source that writes a *Hello World* message.
-From the DDS perspective, the publisher application code is almost symmetrical to the subscriber one, except that you need to create a Publisher and DataWriter, respectively, instead of a Subscriber and Data Reader.
+From the DDS perspective, the publisher application code is almost symmetrical to the subscriber one, except that you need to create a Publisher and ``DataWriter``, respectively, instead of a Subscriber and Data Reader.
 A synchronization statement is added to the main thread to ensure data is only written when Cyclone DDS discovers at least a matching reader.
 Synchronizing the main thread until a reader is discovered